Pregnancy and parental leave, FMLA

 Do I get my job back when I return from leave?

-Yes, your employer cannot retaliate against you for requesting or taking a leave.
+Yes.
 You are entitled to employment in your former position or one with comparable duties, hours and pay.
 You are also entitled to the same benefits and seniority you had before the leave.
 You may return to part-time work during the leave without forfeiting the right to return to full-time work at the end of the leave.
+It is against the law for your employer to retaliate, or take negative action, against you for requesting or taking a leave.

-Note: If you are a member of the U.S. armed services, you may have additional leave rights under the federal Uniformed Services Employment and Reemployment Rights Act (USERRA).
+Note: If you are a member of the U.S. armed services, you may have additional leave rights under the federal Uniformed Services Employment and Reemployment Rights Act.
 For information about these rights, call the U.S. Department of Labor at 612-370-3341.

 For more information